Strong authentication supports tools such as Transport Layer Security (TLS) to verify the identities of users who log in to the database.

-Secure Sockets Layer (SSL) is an industry standard protocol for securing network connections.
+Transport Layer Security (TLS) is an industry standard protocol for securing network connections.

-The SSL protocol is the foundation of a public key infrastructure (PKI).
-For authentication, SSL uses digital certificates that comply with the X.509v3 standard and a public and private key pair.
+The TLS protocol is the foundation of a public key infrastructure (PKI).
+For authentication, TLS uses digital certificates that comply with the X.509v3 standard and a public and private key pair.

 With a public and a private key page, a set of two numbers are used for encryption and decryption, where one is called the private key and the other is called the public key.
 Public keys are typically made widely available, while private keys are held by their respective owners.
 Though mathematically related, it is generally viewed as computationally infeasible to derive the private key from the public key.
 Public and private keys are used only with asymmetric encryption algorithms, also called public-key encryption algorithms, or public-key cryptosystems.
 Data encrypted with either a public key or a private key from a key pair can be decrypted with its associated key from the key-pair.
 However, data encrypted with a public key cannot be decrypted with the same public key, and data enwrapped with a private key cannot be decrypted with the same private key.

-To support your PKI implementation, Oracle Database includes the following features in addition to SSL:
+To support your PKI implementation, Oracle Database includes the following features in addition to TLS: